- The Shop

 When you think about it, why are they called stars?
 One could say they are visible to the masses, their span radiates the entire universe, to the far interstices of the space we live in.
 There are some so spectacular they trail a blaze in the black-holed pupils of their admirers, eyes glowing, cognition dormant in a dream state.
 They share their luminance with us every evening and are now expending a bit of that light in helping to promote young and emerging designers.

-Launching on Wednesday is the latest NJAL platform through which visitors can browse and shop the spectrum of celebrities wearing breathing embodiments of our young generationals and fearless renegades of the future.
-Just recently, Tokyo-based designer Yuima Nakazato designed the world tour costume for Black eyed peas Fergie who was seen on stage unfurling her outfit as though the lateral doors to mothership earth were slung open.
+Thw NJAL platform allows visitors can browse and shop the spectrum of celebrities wearing breathing embodiments of our young generationals and fearless renegades of the future.
+Tokyo-based designer Yuima Nakazato designed the world tour costume for Black eyed peas Fergie who was seen on stage unfurling her outfit as though the lateral doors to mothership earth were slung open.
 With the unleashing of NJAL’s new range of organic tees, Coco Sumner is too part of the celebrity-alliance, seen in the designs of Berlin-based Patrick Mohr, one of the key figures in the trefoil skill-set including Spon Diogo and Aoi Kotsuhiroi – all masterminds behind the eco-friendly project.

 Returning back to her roots, fashion industry veteran and recent model turned designer, Elle Macpherson was shot in the call-to-arms designs of London-based Gemma Slack, known for her armour-like sheathings.
 Others supporting the cause include Estelle, La Roux, Rox, Mila Jovovich, Katie Holmes, Alice Dellal, and Lady Gaga to name a few.
 Musicians, models, actors, and social-cats alike are all gravitating to the core of fresh concepts living at NJAL and contributing to their growth.